AJMalcolm/AJMalcolm/README.md

 ### About Me

-Since graduating from the University of Exeter in 2019 with a bachelor's degree in Electronic Engineering I have worked as a high school teacher and am currently training as a Java SDET consultant with Sparta Global.
+Since graduating from the University of Exeter in 2019 with a bachelor's degree in Electronic Engineering I have worked as a high school teacher.
+After this I trained for 2 years as a Java SDET (Software Development Engineer in Test) and went on to work as an automation tester for an Insurance commpany.
 Prior to this I did a couple of years of freelance coding work in C# for the NHS constructing databases and spent many years working in the hospitality sector.
 I also hold Bronze, Silver and Gold Duke of Edinburgh Awards from my pre-University years.

 ### Skills